Moral Distinctions Derived From A Moral Sense

 Our approbation is implied in the immediate pleasure they convey to us.

-It is impossible to show any relations in the actions of reasonable creatures, which are not found in external objects.
+I am against the system which establishes eternal rational measures of right and wrong because it is impossible to show any relations in the actions of reasonable creatures which are not found in external objects.

-If morality always attended these relations, it would be possible for inanimate matter to become virtuous or vicious.
+If morality always attended these relations then inanimate matter could become virtuous or vicious.

 Similarly, my present system may be objected to.